dklight/dotfiles/README.md

  * PROCESS: Start using git submodules
  * Check for Debian/RedHat
  * Check for root for sudo calling
- * Check if xset is present
+ * DONE: Check if xset is present